 While they were growing up, I was a teacher.
 I loved teaching!
 But after I got pregnant with my youngest son, Barclay, I was ready to be a stay at home mom.
 Little did I know what a great decision that would turn out to be.

 However, this day was different.
 As Brent was leaving for work, Barclay stood at the baby gate the same as the day before and said “Bye” but nothing came after.
 He seemed to be stuck.
 It was like he was trying to find the word and he couldn’t.
 He was frozen in thought.
 Frozen in space.
 He had checked out.
-A lot of parents may have overlooked that seemingly insignificant moment, but to me it was it was like a bright spotlight was shining on my son, and I had no idea what it meant.
+A lot of parents may have overlooked that seemingly insignificant moment, but to me, it was like a bright spotlight shining on my son, and I had no idea what it meant.

-Although I have learned a ton of information in how to help Barclay, that is not the most important thing I’ve learned.
+Although I have learned a ton of information on how to help Barclay, that is not the most important thing I’ve learned.
 The most important thing is this, I am no longer trying to “fix” him.
 I couldn’t be more proud of him, labels and all.
 I see how resilient and unique he is.
-I see him succeed after working hard in things that come easy for most kids.
+I see him succeed after working hard on things that come easy for most kids.
 I see him learning right before my eyes and it’s a miracle!

 If you were to ask my family I am pretty confident they would say I am obsessed.
 I am constantly updating everyone on Barclay’s progress and what I’m learning.
 I seriously needed another outlet, which is why I started the Big Abilities blog and podcast.
-I hope to help families shift the mindset from “fixing” my child, to “accepting & embracing” their child.
+I hope to help families shift their mindset from “fixing” their child, to “accepting & embracing” their child.

 I am thankful for my struggle because without it I wouldn’t have stumbled upon my strength. – Alexandra Elle